BU-IE-360/spring20-utksn/index.md

-# Welcome to my IE 360 Journal
+# Welcome to my Journal.

 My name is Utku Şen.